MotifExplainer: a Motif-based Graph Neural Network Explainer: Motif-based Graph Neural Network Explainer

 This section introduces how to generate an explanation for a node classification task.
-Given a graph $G$ and a target node $v_i$ whose prediction needs to be explained, we first construct a computational graph for $v_i$, which is an L-hop subgraph as described in Section~\ref{sec:motif-extraction}.
+Given a graph $G$ and a target node $v_i$, we first construct a computational graph for $v_i$, which is an $L$-hop subgraph as described in Section~\ref{sec:motif-extraction}.
 Then we extract motifs from the computational graph and generate motif embedding for each motif using the feature extractor $\Psi(\cdot)$.
-In node classification tasks, the proposed MotifExplainer also employs an attention layer to identify important motifs.
+To keep the connectivity between a target node and a motif, we keep the shortest path between each node in the motif and the target node in an explanation graph.
+To reduce the impact of nodes on the path, we set irrelevant nodes' features to zero.
+After that, the proposed MotifExplainer employs an attention layer to identify important motifs.
 The attention layer for node classification tasks is similar to the one for graph classification tasks, except that the query is the embedding of the target node.
-The node embedding is generated by feeding the whole graph into the feature extractor $\Psi(\cdot)$.
-The target node's output feature vector $\boldsymbol h'$ is used as the query vector in the attention layer.
-Similarly, the output of the attention layer is fed into the pre-trained classifier to obtain the new prediction $y' = \xi(\boldsymbol h')$.
-The attention layer is trained by the loss computed from the original and new predictions.
-We use a threshold $\sigma / t$ during testing to identify important motifs as an explanation.
-Algorithm~\ref{alg:2} describes the details of the MotifExplainer on node classification tasks.
-Formally, this can be represented as
+A node embedding is generated by feeding the whole graph into the feature extractor $\Psi(\cdot)$.
+The target node's output feature vector $\boldsymbol h_i$ is used as the query vector in the attention layer, which outputs the new node embedding $\boldsymbol h'_i$.
+Similarly, the new prediction $y' = \xi(\boldsymbol h'_i)$ is obtained by feeding $\boldsymbol h'_i$ into the pre-trained classifier.